umd-dslam/docs/src/metadata/datablock/datanodeinfo.md

 ## DatanodeStorageInfo

-As shown in the former [Section 3.2.2 - BlockInfo](https://dsl-umd.github.io/docs/metadata/datablock/blockinfo.html#blockinfo)
+As shown in the former [Section 3.2.2 - BlockInfo](https://dsl-umd.github.io/docs/metadata/datablock/blockinfo.html#blockinfo), [BlockInfo.storages](https://github.com/DSL-UMD/hadoop-calvin/blob/c337680e23ded375df17c09a878f719102a47773/hadoop-hdfs-project/hadoop-hdfs/src/main/java/org/apache/hadoop/hdfs/server/blockmanagement/BlockInfo.java#L62) is an array of `DatanodeStorageInfo`.
+A storage in the Datanode is represented by DatanodeStorageInfo.
+A Datanode has one or more types of storages such as HDD, SSD, RAM, and so on.

 ## DatanodeDescriptor